hypebeast/keybits-server/docs/get-a-domain.rst

 * cheap
 * plenty of choices available

-Don't sweat over the name too much - the main thing is to have something you can remember and pass on to other people like you would your postal address.
+Don't sweat over the name too much - the main thing is to have something you can remember and pass on to other people, like you would your postal address.
 It doesn't *have* to be super cool!

 Buying a domain name
 --------------------